+Line 6.
 Not more than 90% of the state housing credit ceiling for any calendar year can be allocated to projects other than projects involving qualified nonprofit organizations.
 A qualified nonprofit organization must own an interest in the project (directly or through a partnership) and materially participate (within the meaning of section 469(h)) in the development and operation of the project throughout the compliance period.
 See section 42(h)(5) for more details.

 Generally, no credit is allowable for acquisition of an existing building unless substantial rehabilitation is done.
-See sections 42(d)(2)(B)(iv) and 42(f)(5).
+See sections 42(d)(2)(B)(iv) and 42(f)(5) that were in effect on the date the allocation was made.
 Do not issue Form 8609 for acquisition of an existing building unless substantial rehabilitation under section 42(e) is placed in service.